 4. Sweaty cuddling

 If you are already dating someone, then get ready to enter a new phase of your relationship the first truly hot night of summer.
 With every inch of both your bodies covered in sweat, it’s pretty easy to reconsider whether you really want that human taking up half of your bed every night.
-If you’re bringing someone home for the first time, you might want to do a cool down lap around the block first.
+If you’re bringing someone home for the first time, you might want to do a cool-down lap around the block first.

 You’ll spot on them on bros in cargo shorts.
 You’ll see them on girls in maxi dresses.
 Hell, you’ll probably even spot a few discarded loners wallowing down on the subway tracks.
-Even though it seems to go against every rational idea of the basic level of protection one would need to walk around the city, people keep pulling these out of their closet ever year.
-Beware: If previously mentioned one-night-stand is sporting a pair of flippers, get ready to encounter some feet straight out of Shire.
+Even though it seems to go against every rational idea of the basic level of protection one would need to walk around the city, people keep pulling these out of their closets every year.
+Beware: If the previously mentioned one-night-stand is sporting a pair of flippers, get ready to encounter some feet straight out of Shire.